RPi-Distro/pi-gen/README.md

  6. If JAMULUS_SERVER was configured, Jamulus will automatically connect (and shutdown after JAMULUS_TIMEOUT minutes)
  7. Double-click on desktop icon "Jamulus Start" to  launch Jamulus.
  8. Double-click on desktop icon "SonoBus Start" to  launch SonoBus.
- 8. Double-click on desktop icon "Stop Sign" to shut down Raspberry Pi.
+ 8. Double-click on desktop icon "Off Switch" to shut down Raspberry Pi.

 ### Customizable Settings
 * Can be set immediately after flashing, on micro SD card "boot" partition /payload directory